Q&A: The Critical Condition of Rural Health Part 1

 He explained that every step along the way, a hospital is getting paid for diagnosis and treatment, but is never incentivized to keep grandmother’s diabetes under control.
 The gentleman looked at our board and said, “If we really care about the mission of improving the health of our rural communities, we will focus on keeping grandmother’s diabetes under control, much more than becoming the best amputation program in the country.

-MEDHOST: When you talk about patient outcomes, can you discuss those outcomes from the perspective of population health and how that differs in the rural experience?
+MEDHOST: Can you discuss patient outcomes from the perspective of population health and how that differs in the rural experience?

 Tim: If you ask a group of healthcare leaders or community leaders what population health is, you’ll get a variety of different answers.
 At its core, population health is about improving health of a well-defined population.